KCRW.com Home, Section and Category Page Redesign

 - Editors wanted to be able to give prominence to certain stories, rather than of having three equal weight cards side-by-side as was employed on the existing design.
 Having a large tile would also allow us to put the live music performances front and center as they were happening.

 Sketching out this stage allowed us to iterate and discuss without getting bogged down in the details of the design.

-Because these templates would serve as the major points of discovery on the site, we wanted to fit as much content above-the-fold as we reasonable could, and present it in a way that indicated some hierarchy.
+Because these templates would serve as the major points of discovery on the site, I wanted to fit as much content above-the-fold as I reasonably could, and present it in a way that indicated some hierarchy.